 The Treasurer role is unpaid and requires a time commitment of, on average, half a day per month.
 This includes attendance at the Board and sub-committee meetings, Board development workshops and strategic planning events.
 The meetings generally take place in the early evening.

 - Board background (also available here) – Page 8

 - Code of Conduct – Page 12

 - Eligibility and Declaration of Interests Forms – Page 48

 - Person specification – Page 5 (and below)

 - Terms of Reference – Page 9

-Applications to become a member of the LIF Board should be made by submission of your CV and a one-page letter describing how you meet the criteria.
+Applications to become the Treasurer should be made by submission of your CV and a one-page letter describing how you meet the criteria.
 Submissions will be understood to have read the items outlined above.
-You can download a PDF of this advert here.
-Please email these to firstname.lastname@example.org by 30 June 2017.

 Trustee Person Specification